sorenmulli/adpocalypse/notes/noter_presentation.md

 Therefore there are no dramtic differences between the degree distribution of the two graphs. <br><br>

-### What do we do from here?
+### Where do we go from here?

-3. Now, we really want to understand the differences in the character relations.
+Now, we really want to understand the differences in the character relations.

 The data gives us many options here:

-First of all, from where do the degree distribution difference come?
+First of all, we weight the links by number of co-mentions and we want to understand the differences in the weight distributions between the two domains.

+The next step is to find communities in these social graphs.
-But also; are the communities the same in both graphs - and do these communities correspond to the factions in the story?
+Are they the same in both graphs - and does community detection reveal the factions we know from the world?

-The opportunities for analysis using natural language processing are plentiful.
+The opportunities for analysis using natural language processing on both the book texts and reddit selftexts are plentiful.

 We want to use this to explain the causes of graph differences and visualize the character personalitites using word clouds and frequency diagrams.

-Ultimately, we hope this can give us an insight into how fandoms treat fantasy universes -- while also having some fun with this bloody fantasy world of intrigues and dragons.
+Ultimately, we hope this can give us an insight into how fandoms treat fantasy universes -- while also having some fun with this bloody world of intrigues and dragons.